The Senate Judiciary Committee is going to subpoena Twitter CEO Jack Dorsey over censorship.

 Watch the full broadcast below.

-As we fight to defend the free speech of conservatives and pro-lifers and to stop big tech censorship, donate today.
+As we fight to defend the free speech of conservatives and pro-lifers and to stop big tech censorship, have your gift DOUBLED today.
+Have your gift doubled through our Matching Challenge.

 CNN wants the elimination of conservative news.
 Today on Sekulow , we discussed CNN’s call to eliminate conservative news.
 There were horrifying comments in support of censoring conservatives being made and accepted over the weekend on Brian Stelter’s show on CNN.
 Here’s what former Facebook...